lennartmoeller/GitLocHistory/README.md

 # GitLocHistory

-GitLocHistory is a command-line tool that calculates the history of lines of code of one or multiple Git repositories and their submodules.
-It uses the `scc` command-line tool (https://github.com/boyter/scc) to do the counting.
+GitLocHistory is a command line tool that calculates and visualizes the history of total lines (LOC), code lines (SLOC), comment lines (CLOC) and empty lines (ELOC) of Git repositories.
+In addition to individual ones, multiple Git repositories and repositories with submodules can also be processed simultaneously, with the statistics summed together.

+GitLocHistory uses `scc` (https://github.com/boyter/scc), a gold standard for calculating lines of code.

 ![Demo Diagram](assets/demo-diagram.png)